How to Saute Mushrooms

-Sauteing is a quick, versatile way to cook any kind of mushroom, including basic button, cremini, stemmed shiitake, portobello, and morel mushrooms -- or better yet, a mix of your favorites.
-While the cooking process only takes minutes, there are a few tips that assure the tastiest results.
-Savor them as a side dish, seasoned simply with sea salt and cracked black pepper or embellished with herbs and more.
-Start the process with the freshest mushrooms you can find and our pointers for cleaning and slicing them.
+Sauteing is a quick, versatile way to cook any kind of mushroom, including basic button, cremini, stemmed shiitake, portobello, and morel mushrooms -- or, better yet, a mix of your favorites.
+While sauteed mushrooms take only minutes, follow our tips for the tastiest results.
+Once you know how to cook mushrooms, savor them as a side dish, seasoned simply with sea salt and cracked black pepper or embellished with herbs and more.
+When cooking mushrooms, start the process with the freshest mushrooms you can find and our pointers for cleaning and slicing them.

 Prepackaged mushrooms should stay in the package, but loose mushrooms or those in an open package should be stored in a paper bag or in a damp cloth bag in the refrigerator.
 This allows them to breathe so they stay firm longer.
 Storing mushrooms in a plastic bag causes them to deteriorate quickly.

 After cleaning, trim a thin slice from the end of each stem.
-On a cutting surface, use a sharp knife to cut the mushrooms into halves, quarters, or slices or to coarsely chop them.
+On a cutting surface, use a sharp knife to cut the mushrooms into halves, quarters, or slices.